Batman in film: Recurring cast and characters

-Additionally, President pro tempore of the United States Senate, Patrick Leahy has a brief role as himself in Batman Forever, and Batman & Robin, an unnamed Wayne Enterprise board member in The Dark Knight, and The Dark Knight Rises, and as Senator Purrington in Batman v Superman: Dawn of Justice respectively.
+Additionally, President pro tempore of the United States Senate Patrick Leahy has a brief role as himself in Batman Forever and Batman & Robin, an unnamed Wayne Enterprise board member in The Dark Knight and The Dark Knight Rises, and as Senator Purrington in Batman v Superman: Dawn of Justice.

 Reception

 Box office performance

-With a total gross of over $6.83 billion at the global box office, the series is seventh highest-grossing film franchise of all time.
+With a total gross of over $6.83 billion at the global box office, the series is ninth highest-grossing film franchise of all time.
 Domestically, Batman films have grossed U.S. $3,158,097,126, making the franchise the fourth-highest-grossing film series in North America.
 Critical reception of the modern films has varied throughout its different eras.
-The Dark Knight, from Christopher Nolan's trilogy, is considered one of the best superhero movies ever, while two entries, Batman and Robin and Catwoman are considered some of the worst.
+The Dark Knight, from Christopher Nolan's trilogy, is considered one of the best superhero movies ever, while Batman and Robin is considered one of the worst.
 The Dark Knight Rises is the highest-grossing Batman movie, grossing $1,081,041,287 worldwide, while Batman and Robin is the lowest-grossing film to feature Batman, at $238,207,122 worldwide.